swatimaste00/E2B-Hands-On/README.md

     In this scenario, any event that is triggerred from SAP S/4HANA is sent to SAP Event Grid Connectivity Bridge.
 With the latest Beta release of SAP Event Mesh Connectivity Bridge plan, event is propogated to Azure Event Grid with direct connectivity.
 This service plan is currently available for only events from SAP S/4HANA to Azure Event Grid.
 In this scenario, the events from Azure Event Grid is consumed in Azure Function app to send outlook notification to the user.
 You can further enhance the scenario as per your requirement.

-> **Important Note** : Please be aware that this GitHub repository is still work in progress for improvements and additional scenarios.
-Make sure you're pulling the repository from time to time and redeploying it in SAP BTP.

 ## Table of Contents

 [Scenario](#scenario)\